 An 1837 description of Dailly, including a listing of the key personalities of the town, is given in this extract from Pigot's Directory for Ayrshire.
 The transcript was provided by Keith Muirhead from Queensland.

 John Thomson (1778-1840) the landscape painter, succeeded his father as minister of Dailly in 1799, and was given living of Duddingston, Edinburgh in 1805.
 He became the greatest Scottish landscape painter of the time.

 Two Victorian poets, Hew Ainslie (1792 - 1878) and Hamilton Paul 91773 - 1854), a coal-grieve's son, were born in the same cottage on the Bargany estate.
 Paul became a minister while Ainslie became a brewer and brewery constructor in the USA.

 View photographs of Dailly and the surrounding area.

-- The transcription of the section for Dailly from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Dailly from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.